yiisoft/yii2/docs/guide/db-dao.md

 ```

 The above configuration specifies two masters and four slaves.
 The `Connection` component also supports
-load balancing and failover about masters, like that about slaves.
-A difference is that in case none of
+load balancing and failover between masters just as it does between slaves.
+A difference is that when none
-the masters is available, an exception will be thrown.
+of the masters are available an exception will be thrown.

 > Note: When you use the [[yii\db\Connection::masters|masters]] property to configure one or multiple
   masters, all other properties for specifying a database connection (e.g. `dsn`, `username`, `password`)